smart-data-lake/smart-data-lake/docs/intro.md

 ### When should you consider using Smart Data Lake Builder ?
 Some common use cases include:
-* Building Data Lakes, drastically increasing productivity and usability
+* Building Lakehouse architectur - drastically increasing productivity and usability
-* Data Apps - building complex data processing apps
+* Implementing Data Products - building simple and complex data apps in a Data Mesh approach
 * DWH automation - reading and writing to relational databases via SQL
-* Data migration - Efficiently create one-time data pipelines
+* Data migration - efficiently create one-time data pipelines
-* Data Catalog / Data Lineage - Generated automatically from metadata
+* Data Catalog / Data Lineage - generated automatically from metadata and code

-See (docs/Features.md) for a comprehensive list of Smart Data Lake Builder features.
+See [Features](features) for a comprehensive list of SDLB features.

 ## How it works
 The following diagram shows the core concepts: